We-Gold/gpxjs/README.md

 If working in an environment where a custom DOM Parser is required, you can include it like so:

+_Note, this is significantly slower than using the browser parser._

 ```js
 import { parseGPXWithCustomParser } from "@we-gold/gpxjs"
 import { DOMParser } from "xmldom-qsa"